wpmarketingteam/WP5.6Marcomms/Questions and Answers/1_automatic_updates.md

-**Status:** Version 2020/12/04.
+**Status: Version 2020/12/04.
+This is being finalized with the Release Squad.**

 Finalization with the Release Squad.

 # Automatic updates for major WordPress Core releases